 Why to present young jazz in ruins?

-First of all, we truly believe in a revival of the Victoria Theatre’s Ruins in Gliwice.
-We believe it will raise again like a phoenix from the ashes.
-So, we try to “infect” the Ruins with youth and energy, to stimulate it with an innovative creativity.
+First of all, we truly love the revival of the historical and postindustrial areas nad buildings in Silesia.
+So, we try to “infect” the so-far ruins with youth and energy, to stimulate it with an innovative creativity.

 Second of all, as it has happened so many times before in the history of jazz, a new approach to jazz music, new styles, new ways of exploration had been considered as … the end of jazz.
 That’s what most of critics had said about be bop, hard bop, free jazz, fusion and other new branches of jazz.
 And, as the history has shown those had been the beginnings of something new, not the end.
 Beginnings, not a beginning, almost like in the circle of life.
 And that’s why ruins seem an ideal place for a festival with an idée fixe this one – the presentation of new, young generations of jazz musicians.

 Jazz in the Ruins 2015 - full reportage